Hollywood Stair Runner vs Waterfall Stair Runner

 Hollywood Style Stair Runner

-Hollywood style gives your staircase a more tailored look that blends well with modern and transitional decor.
+A Hollywood stair carpet runner gives your staircase a more tailored look that blends well with modern, traditional, and transitional decor.
 It looks particularly well with solid color carpet and small to mid-scale patterns and creates a beautiful custom upholstered visual.

 Waterfall Style Stair Runner